-We are an ambitious organisation.
-Grounded in extensive research, our vision and strategy can inspire and guide others towards impactful action for Animal Freedom.
+We are an ambitious organisation, with a vision and strategy that is grounded in extensive research, that can inspire and guide others towards impactful action for Animal Freedom.

 Funding and Donations

 If you believe in our work, we welcome donations to ensure we can continue to grow and evolve.